Herbal Balms and Salves

 Read premium content when you subscribe today.

-You can check out my Pine Tar Salve DIY and my Lip Balm DIY to get an idea of how you can tweak and add to your recipes.
-Find what works for you by experimenting, and don’t forget that you can divide or multiply your recipes to makes more or less of anything.
+You can check out my Pine Tar Salve DIY and my Lip Balm DIY to get an idea of how to tweak and add to your recipes.
+Find what works for you by experimenting, and don’t forget that you can divide or multiply your recipes to make more or less of anything.
 The numbers are not set in stone.
-There is also always The Simpler’s Method that is amazing.
+There is also always The Simpler’s Method, which is amazing.
 You will have to do some experimenting for sure to figure out what works for you there, but with a little work in the beginning, everything can be easier and simpler later.

-Subscribe, like, or follow me on social media to stay up to date when I post new content.
+Subscribe, like, or follow me on social media to stay updated when I post new content.
 2022 will bring some changes I don’t want you to miss!
-And as always, leave a comment if you have any questions and I will do my best to answer.
+And as always, leave a comment if you have any questions, and I will do my best to answer.

 Many blessings,